John-Kostick/vzome-sharing/_posts/2022-09-29-Enneacon-Stellation-4-13-55-48.md

 {% endcomment %}
 This study shows stellations combining both types of planes.
 In the first model, points of the stellation coincide with a regular dodecahedron.
 Scenes dropdown menu shows planar extensions.

+  This is a continuation of[Enneacontahedron Stellations Part 1](https://john-kostick.github.io/vzome-sharing/2022/09/24/Enneacontahedron-Stellations-10-11-48.html)

 A 3D design created in vZome.
 Use your mouse or touch to interact.